-Half Baked Harvest's Gerard also uses portobello mushrooms for this inventive snack or appetizer, which is made with avocados, grape tomatoes, green onions, blue cheese, and a rich buffalo sauce.
+Half Baked Harvest's Gerard also uses portobello mushrooms for these stuffed mushrooms.
+This inventive snack or appetizer, which is made with avocados, grape tomatoes, green onions, blue cheese, and a rich buffalo sauce.
 Everything is placed inside the mushrooms, and any extra guacamole can be served on the side—with chips, of course.

-Keep in mind: "You may substitute this with goat cheese, Cotija cheese, or feta if you are not a blue cheese fan," Gerard adds.
+Keep in Mind: "You may substitute this with goat cheese, Cotija cheese, or feta if you are not a blue cheese fan," Gerard says.

 Herby Buttered Balsamic Mushroom Ravioli

 Cheese ravioli and mixed mushrooms—which should include portobellos, naturally—come together in this recipe from Half Baked Harvest.
 Caramelized shallots, garlic, herbs, butter, and balsamic vinegar bring layers of flavor to the two ingredients, and all is topped with fresh dill before serving.
 Make this on a cozy night in, and you won't be disappointed.